Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Abstract

 \section{Abstract}

-Given a separably closed field $K$ of characteristic $p>0$ and degree of imperfection finite (often $1$) we study the $\sharp$-functor which takes a semiabelian variety $G$ over $K$ to the maximal divisible subgroup of $G(K)$.
-We show that the $\sharp$-functor need not preserve exact sequences.
-We relate preservation of exactness to issues of descent as well as to model-theoretic properties of $G^{\sharp}$, and give an example where $G^{\sharp}$ does not have ``relative Morley rank".
-We also mention characteristic $0$ versions of our results, where differential algebraic methods are more prominent.
+Given a separably closed field $K$ of characteristic $p>0$ and finite degree of imperfection we study the $\sharp$-functor which takes a semiabelian variety $G$ over $K$ to the maximal divisible subgroup of $G(K)$.
+Our main result is an example where $G^{\sharp}$, as a ``type-definable group" in $K$, does not have ``relative Morley rank", yielding a counterexample to a claim in \cite{Hrushovski}.
+Our methods involve studying the question of the preservation of exact sequences by the $\sharp$-functor, and relating this to issues of descent as well as model theoretic properties of $G^{\sharp}$.
+We mention some characteristic $0$ analogues of these ``exactness-descent" results, where differential algebraic methods are more prominent.
+We also develop the notion of an iterative $D$-structure on a group scheme over an iterative Hasse field, which is interesting in its own right, as well as providing a uniform treatment of the characteristic $0$ and characteristic $p$ cases of ``exactness-descent".